xxou/flexPaths/README.md

     pathway(s)](#21-flexeffect-pse-for-flexible-pathways)
 - [3.
 Further instructions for flexible
   models](#3-further-instructions-for-flexible-models)
+  - [3.1 Examples for model
+    specification](#31-examples-for-model-specification)
+  - [3.2 Summary for models and the required arguments](#32-summary-for-models-and-the-required-arguments)

 This package is built for estimating the causal **path-specific effects** (PSEs) in mediation analysis with